moq-wg/moq-transport/draft-lcurley-warp.md

   precedence = -timestamp
 ~~~

-## Bitrate Selection
+## Bitrate Adjustment
+The media producer SHOULD reduce the media bitrate in response to prolonged congestion.
+This can be done by adjusting the encoding bitrate and/or producing multiple renditions.

+### Dynamic Bitrate
 Live media is encoded in real-time and the bitrate can be adjusted on the fly.
 This is common in 1:1 media delivery.

 A media producer MAY reduce the media bitrate in response to starvation.
 This can be detected via the estimated bitrate as reported by the congestion control algorithm.
 A less accurate indication of starvation is when the QUIC sender is actively prioritizing streams, as it means the congestion control window is full.

-## Rendition Selection
+### Rendition Selection
 Live media is can be encoded into multiple renditions, such that media consumers could receive different renditions based on network conditions.
 This is common in 1:n media delivery.

 A media producer MAY switch between renditions at segment boundaries.
-Renditions SHOULD be fragmented at the same timestamps to avoid introducing gaps or redundant media.

-### Push versus Pull
-Protocols like HLS and DASH rely on the media player to determine the rendition.
-However, it becomes increasingly difficult to determine the network capabilities on the receiver side as media fragments become smaller and smaller.
-It also introduces split-brain, as the sender's congestion control may disagree with the receiver's requested rendition.

-It is RECOMMENDED that the media producer chooses the rendition based on the estimated bitrate as reported by the congestion control algorithm.
-Alternatively, the media producer MAY expose the estimated bitrate if the player must be in charge.
+The media producer MAY choose the rendition based on underlying network conditions and/or feedback from the media consumer via a custom message.

+It is RECOMMENDED that rendition segments are aligned to avoid introducing gaps or overlapping media.
+A media decoder MUST be prepared to receive unaligned segments, skipping over excess or missing media.

 ## Fragmentation {#configuration-fragmentation}
 Segments are encoded as fragmented MP4.
 Each fragment is a `moof` and `mdat` pair containing data for a number of samples.
 Using more fragments introduces more container overhead (higher bitrate), so it's up to the application to determine the fragment frequency.